 Empress Xiaoxianchun in Court Dress, by Giuseppe Castiglione (1688 — 1766) — Palace Museum

 Hong Li ascended to the throne as Qianlong Emperor smoothly at a mature age (24), when he could run the kingdom himself and didn’t need any manipulative regents nor powerful clans.

-His father left him a prosperous empire with a very rich exchequer, an efficient government little corruption, as well as absolute centralized power.
+His father left him a prosperous empire with a very rich exchequer, an efficient government with little corruption, as well as absolute centralized power.

-His birth mother, the Empress Xiaoshengxian (1693 — 1777), was a caring and longevous woman who always loved and accompanied him.
+His birth mother, Empress Xiaoshengxian (1693 — 1777), was a caring and longevous woman who always loved and accompanied him.

 Summer Palace, the fabulous royal garden in Beijing, was built under the command of Qianlong Emperor, as a birthday gift to his beloved mother.

 Natural View and Buildings of the Summer Palace

 Change of Policy and Recovery of Ruling Classes' Privilege

-The young Qianlong Emperor, however, considered some of his father’s policies being too strict.
+The young Qianlong Emperor, however, considered some of his father’s policies to be too strict.

-Hence, soon after he was enthroned, he released many officials that had imprisoned by his father before, and recovered ruling class’ privileges by abrogating Yongzheng Emperor’s “everyone pays taxes” policy.
+Hence, soon after he was enthroned, he released many officials that had imprisoned by his father before and recovered the ruling class’s privileges by abrogating Yongzheng Emperor’s “everyone pays taxes” policy.

 Then, he burnt some of his father’s articles that include “too radical” ideas, and adjusted some other policies, to make sure that the ruling class was united and satisfied.

 Besides, Qianlong Emperor was much more tolerant, compared with his father, to corrupt officials.

 His changes in systems, however, made the government became decayed more and more.